PerttuHamalainen/LLMCode/readme.md

 Compared to the paper, this repository adds the code quality evaluation, allows defining the few-shot examples as part of the input .csv, and also randomly shuffles the few-shot examples for each coded text, to reduce the recency bias common in LLMs.

 The group/theme discovery is highly inspired by [BERTopic](https://maartengr.github.io/BERTopic/index.html), with two main differences: First, instead of embedding the raw texts, we embed the codes, which reduces noise and allows handling cases where a text represents multiple groups/themes.
-Instead of TF-IDF word analysis, we construct the human-readable group/theme descriptors using the codes closest to the embedding centroid of the group.
+Second, instead of TF-IDF word analysis, we construct the human-readable group/theme descriptors using the codes closest to the embedding centroid of the group.

 ### Why not just use ChatGPT/GPT-4?
 The most recent LLMs like ChatGPT can conduct a form of qualitative analysis out of the box: Just paste your data to the chat, and ask ChatGPT to identify themes.
 However, this has multiple problems: